 We recognize that no one likes getting their hands filthy while House Cleaning the toilet.
 However, lime can accumulate in your toilet bowl, other bathroom sections, and even the kitchen.
 It’s not a beautiful sight, and it’s also not the most significant thing to have around.
 Possibly it’s only the hard water, and the problem has gone unnoticed for a few weeks/months.
-Here are some pointers that you can use from the House Cleaning crew in Sacramento on removing limescale during the House Cleaning.
+Here are some pointers that you can use from the House Cleaning crew in Sacramento on how to remove the lime scale.

 1. Limescale in your pipes –